 ~/.ssh/snowflake_tf_snow_key.pub

-file, starting after the PUBLIC KEY
+file, including the PUBLIC KEY

-header, and stopping just before the PUBLIC KEY
+header and the PUBLIC KEY

 and SECURITYADMIN